rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 and is allowed to ensure compatibility with pre-generics code.
 Since type arguments of raw types are unchecked, they can cause compiler error at run-time.
 Java compiler generates warning to indicate the use of raw types into the source code.
-Fig. \[fig:rawtype\] shows the use of a raw type.
+Code snipped bellow shows the use of a raw type.
 Developers can pass any type of collection to the constructor of a raw type since it is unchecked.